minima-global/block-explorer/README.md

 - A. TxPow is a basic building block in Minima.
 A block is a txpow, a transaction is a txpow...

 - Q. How do i see a transaction on the blockchain?
-- Q. We can view the transactoins in any block by going into the `txpow.body.txnlist`.
+- A. We can view the transactoins in any block by going into the `txpow.body.txnlist`.
 There you will find the txpow id for each transaction.
 Calling `commands.txpow_txpowid(txpowid)` will return the transaction txpow.
 In there will be the inputs and outputs of the transaction that are part of the UTXO model.